h8moss/progress-tracker/README.md

 # Progress tracker
 ---
-A simple, open-source TODO list and progress tracker for windows, macOS and Linux.
+A simple, open-source TODO list and progress tracker for windows.
 Built using tauri and svelte.

 ## Features